MarcCharmois/Python2.7-Azure-Eventhub-Storage-receiver/README.md

 Create an Azure Event Hub (choose standard sku for enabling capture)
 Create an Azure Storage Account if needed
 Create a blob container in the Storage Account if needed
-Set the capture in the Event Hub to post event to the Storage Blob Container
+Set the capture in the Event Hub to post events to the Storage Blob Container

 ### Local configuration
 Download or clone this repo